 If you wish your child to attend our Nursery then please contact the school office on 284 1919 to make an appointment to visit with Mrs McDermott.

-Applications for places in our Reception Class in September 2017 closes on January 15th 2017.
+Applications for places in our Reception Class in September 2019 closes on January 15th 2019.
 Please apply via Liverpool City Council website Application Page.
-As admissions have now closed paper applications can be obtained from the school office.

 Liverpool City Council – admissions – Links directly to school admissions page.

 In year admissions to the school are to be made directly to the school.
 If you are interested in your child coming to Northcote, please phone the school office and arrange a visit.
 Mr. Morgan (Headteacher); Mrs Foden or Miss Gore (Deputy Headteachers) would gladly show you around to give you a flavour of the school.

 In the first instance please call the school office who will advise if we have places available in the years you require.
 If we have no places in the year you require we will keep you details on our waiting list for 2 school terms and will contact you if places become available.
 Equally if you no longer require your place then please let us know so that we can up date our waiting list.

 Please call the school office on 0151 284 1919 or 0151 233 4610